What are your hours?

 Check with the organization or agency that is requesting you get a water test on their requirements.
 For most situations, the bacteria test results are valid for 30 days.
 So, you should submit the sample to us as soon as possible within 30 days of closing.
 If your test comes back positive for bacteria, then you will need time to sanitize your well and retest.
 If the well is treated and re-tested twice and still fails, then this may indicate that there is a structure issue that needs to be addressed.

-What if there’s a problem with my water?
+What if my water sample fails or if there is a problem with my water?

 What is the difference between your lab testing and do-it-yourself test kits available in big box stores?

 Laboratory testing is preferred for more precise results over home testing kits.
-Lab tests are required for real estate transactions including refinancing your mortgage.
-We also provide personalized customer service and are available to answer your questions by phone.
+Lab tests are required for certificate of occupancy permits and real estate transactions including refinancing your mortgage.
+We also provide personalized customer service and are available to answer your questions by phone in the evenings.